 Mr. Christopher Burch is a very successful and accomplished man.
 Not only is he an owner of a company called Burch Creative Capital but also, he has had a hand on 50 companies that are currently super successful.
 Chris Burch has managed to make such an unmatched portfolio in 40 years.
 He also interested in technology and fashion as he believes that these two industries will play a big part in our future.

 Companies and brands like TRADEMARK, Poppin, Nihiwatu, Cocoon9, Ellen DeGeneres, Voss Water, Jawbone, Universe and Faena Hotel have rated him highly as he has helped them be the brands they are currently.
-His experience and expertise are unrivaled and that is why he is always in high demand.

 One wouldn’t imagine that there would be fashionable gadgets like the Samsung Smartwatch and Apple Smartwatch in the 80s and 90s.
 If you are spotted with such devices in this current times, people get the impression that you are a very fashionable and technological advanced person.
 Due to such advancements, Mr. Burch got interested in technology and fashion and how these two distinct industries are intertwined.